ndalezios/owasp-cheat-sheet/01_information_gathering.md

 - [RockSpider](https://github.com/cmlh/rockspider/)

 ## Enumerate Application on Webserver
+Find out what other apps are hosted on a web server (many apps or misconfigured apps have known vulnerabilities)\
+altough it's a bit uncommon for a web server to host multiple apps.
+1. Different base URL - there is nothing forcing the app to start at "/" (_example.com/url1, example.com/url2_ ...).
+_So, example.com is not a meaningful page_.
+Or it is?
+No certain way and no fix criteria.
+If the webserver is misconfigured may allow directory browsing.
+These apps may be referenced by other web pages and may have beed spidered and indexed (serach with _site:_ directive eg. _site:www.example.com_) as this may reveal a non obvious application.
+Do some directory style searching or intelligent guessing (you could find a Tomcat administrative interface)
+2. Non-standard ports - 80 for http and 443 for https are usually used, but arbitary TCP ports can also be used eg. _example.com:2000_.
+Use a port scanner like _nmap_ (_-sV_ for service recognition) to scan the whole 64K TCP port range.
+3. Virtual hosts - 1 IP to N symbolic names.
+Use the following techniques to identify names associated to an IP address:
+   - DNS zone transfers - first determine the nameservers serving the ip.
+If symbolic name is known use _nsllokup, host, dig_ etc. If no symbolic name is known but target contains at least one, try to test that (_see page 36_)
+   - DNS inverse queries
+   - Web based DNS searches - Netcraft Search DNS Service.
+The tester may get a list of names belonging to a specific domain
+   - Reverse-IP services - the tester queries a web-based application instead of a nameserver (_see page 37_)
+   - Googling

 ## Review webpage comments and metadata for information leakage
 ## Identify application entry points
 ## Map execution paths through application